 The plotted result can be an arbitrary function of the generated average data, by using the optional input gfunction.
 If this is omitted, the generated average data that is input is plotted.

-Comparisons are plotted if present in the input data indexed by the last error index with e > errors, where errors = 3 in all data generated by xSIM.
+Comparisons are plotted if present in the input data indexed by the last or check index c, with c > errors, where errors = 3 is the usual maximum value.

 A table of the graphics parameters is given below.